 We’re just days away from July and already I’m reminiscing our family holiday in Japan during the June school holidays where we were there for 13 days.
 Our free and easy family holiday to Japan covered Osaka, Tokyo and Kyoto and we had an amazing vacation as it proved to be such a kid friendly travel destination now that Sophie is 8 years old.

 Hubby had always been against traveling to Japan due to radiation scares.
-But over the years, he slowly eased up to the idea of Japan because it’s such a beautiful country with so much to offer from cultural experiences, gourmet food, shopping and Disneyland theme parks!
-So when he got the chance to travel to Tokyo for work, he jumped at the opportunity and booked air tickets for us.
+But over the years, he’s slowly eased up to the idea of Japan because it’s such a beautiful country with so much to offer from cultural experiences, gourmet food, shopping and Disneyland theme parks!
+As when he got the chance to travel to Tokyo for work, he jumped at the opportunity and booked air tickets for us.

-Since hubby is a theme park or rather roller coaster junkie, we made it a point to include both DisneyLand and DisneySea to our itinerary and added Universal Studios to our plans.
-That’s how Osaka came into the picture which turned out to be the best decision as we enjoyed it much more than Tokyo.
+Since hubby is a theme park or rather roller coaster junkie, we made it a point to include both DisneyLand and DisneySea to our itinerary and added Universal Studios Japan to our plans.
+That’s how Osaka came into the picture, which turned out to be the best decision as we enjoyed it much more than Tokyo.

-Day 1 in Tokyo
+13 Days family trip to Japan – Day 1 in Tokyo

 We took the morning flight at 8am with SQ and lucky for me, hubby graciously exchange our seats so I got to relax in Business Class where I managed to catch two movies, Hidden Figures (awesome movie by the way) and Jackie (Girl Power!).